M0d-4/AppNest/README.md

 # Features & Guides

 ### Installing Apps
-- Open LiveContainer, tap the plus icon in the upper right hand corner and select IPA files to install.
+- Open AppNest, tap the plus icon in the upper right hand corner and select IPA files to install.
 - Choose the app you want to open in the next launch.
 - You can long-press the app to manage it.